 The menu is focused on seafood, but there are also some good pasta dishes and steaks.
 The wine list is fairly large, and the Sunday brunches are a highlight thanks to the food and the live jazz music.

 One of the great things about Hefner Grill is that you don't have to be on the patio to enjoy the incredible vistas.
 Whereas one can sit in a viewless booth or table in some other Lake Hefner restaurants, it feels like every seat is a good seat here, thanks to the wide-open interior and large lakeside windows.

 Lake Hefner Golf Club Restaurant

-Located at one of the metro's more popular public golf courses, the Golf Club Restaurant is the only one on this list not on the East Wharf and the only one not managed by the Hal Smith Group.
-Instead, it's on the southwest side of the lake, just off Northwest Expressway, and serves golfers before, during and after a enjoyable round, as well as runners and bikers fresh off the Hefner trails.
+Located at one of the metro's more popular public golf courses, the Golf Club Restaurant is the only one on this list, not on the East Wharf and the only one not managed by the Hal Smith Group.
+Instead, it's on the southwest side of the lake, just off Northwest Expressway, and serves golfers before, during, and after an enjoyable round, as well as runners and bikers fresh off the Hefner trails.

 Though you don't get wait service like you would at one of the other Lake Hefner restaurants, the Golf Club spot is actually more than the mere snack bar many might expect.
 Tables offer a nice view of the course and the lake through the large windows, and the menu features a full slate of breakfast, brunch, lunch, and dinner choices.